j3ffyang/container/docs/20190604_stress_test.md

 # Stress-Test of Vantiq Product

 ## Project Overview

+To simulate several business scenarios to generate workload, in order to monitor and capture the response behaviors of our product which has been deployed in production-grade cluster

 - Monitoring spec
   - product
   - system
 - Capacity
 - Bottleneck
-- Performance
+- Performance tuning

 ## Environment and Architecture

 - 6 VMs as K8S work nodes (-1 as of master)
-- 4vCPU, 16Gram
+- 4vCPU, 16G memory, each node
-- 3 MongoDB (1 arbitor, 1 primary, 1 secondary), standard disk
+- 3* MongoDB (1 arbitor, 1 primary, 1 secondary), standard disk
-- 3 Vantiq
+- 3* Vantiq-server (1.25.13)
-- 3 Keycloak
+- 3* Keycloak

 ## Configuration